Why Yum! Brands Inc. [YUM] is a riskier Long-Term Investment

 Yum!
 Brands Inc. [NYSE:YUM]: Analyst Rating and Earnings

-Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
-Currently, in relation to Yum!
-Brands Inc. [YUM], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding Yum!
+Brands Inc. [YUM] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
 On average, stock market experts give YUM an Hold rating.
-The average 12-month price forecast for this stock is $69.66, with the high estimate being $123.00, the low estimate being $66.00 and the median estimate amounting to $107.00.
-This is compared to its latest closing price of $56.52.
+The average 12-month price forecast for this stock is $70.67, with the high estimate being $120.00, the low estimate being $66.00 and the median estimate amounting to $90.00.
+This is compared to its latest closing price of $68.53.

 Fundamental Analysis of Yum!
 Brands Inc. [YUM]